Introduction

 To ensure you’re selecting the right tool, start by answering these key questions:

 🔹 What problems are you trying to solve?
-Are you dealing with missed deadlines, lack of accountability, or scattered communication?
+Are you dealing with missed deadlines, a lack of accountability, or scattered communication?
 Identifying your pain points helps you find a tool that directly addresses them.

 🔹 What are your must-have features?
 Do you need task automation, time tracking, integrations with existing tools, or advanced reporting?